Allen Meadors: Academic career

-Controversy

 In September 2011, it was reported that the University of Central Arkansas (UCA) board had bought out Meadors's contract, accepted his resignation in return, and replaced him with an interim president, Tom Courtway.
 The board's actions followed a controversy about renovations and expansion of the university president's house.
 The university campus food service contractor Aramark had offered to contribute $700,000 to the cost of the renovation.
 Meadors and board chair Scott Roussel reportedly did not inform the board that the deal involved granting Aramark a new service contract.
 In January 2013, while working in the United Arab Emirates, Meadors pleaded guilty to violating the Arkansas Freedom of Information Act during his time as the UCA president, after he was "accused of urging a vice president to destroy a letter that said the offer would be in exchange for renewing Aramark's contract".
 Meadors had originally been charged with tampering with a public document, but reached a negotiated plea bargain for the Arkansas FOIA violation.
 Roussel also resigned in May 2012, but was not charged with any offense.

+Between 2012 and 2014, Meadors was executive director of the United Arab Emirates Higher Education Coordination Council.
+He has also was president of St. John International University.
+Meadors was on the board of trustees of the Southeastern Regional Medical Center, a hospital in Lumberton, North Carolina.

 Honors and awards

-Meadors has received awards including an outstanding professional service award from the University of Texas and the Ben Lane Award for outstanding contributions to student affairs at Penn State.
-He was a senior fellow of the American Association of State Colleges and Universities in 2011–12.
+Meadors was a senior fellow of the American Association of State Colleges and Universities in 2011–12.
 UNCP has established endowed chairs, the Allen C. Meadors Distinguished Professorship in Mathematics and the Allen C. Meadors Endowed Chair in Computer Science, in his honor.

-Meadors was inducted into the UNCP Athletic Hall of Fame in 2022.
-He is also included in the Van Buren School District Hall of Honor.